 Attackers try to break into multiple devices, as crypto mining requires lots of processing power.
 This tactic enables them to gather enough computation resources to perform low-risk and low-cost mining activities.

 Initially, cryptojacking depended on the victims to click on malicious links or email attachments, thus accidentally infecting their systems with a hidden crypto-miner.
-However, cryptojacking has evolved, and more sophisticated types of this malware have been developed in the last couple of years, raising the cryptojacking approach to a whole new level.
+However, cryptojacking has evolved, and more sophisticated types of this malware have been developed in the last couple of years, raising the cryptojacking approach to a new level.

 How to Detect Cryptojacking Attacks